 Stimulative parthenocarpy is a process where pollination is required but no fertilization takes place.
 It occurs when a wasp inserts its ovipositor into the ovary of a flower.
 It can also be simulated by blowing air or growth hormones into the unisexual flowers found inside something called a syconium.
 The syconium is basically the flask-shaped structure lined with the unisexual flowers.

 Growth regulating hormones, when used on crops, also halt the fertilization process.
 In some crop plants, this also occurs due to genome manipulation.

 Is Parthenocarpy Beneficial?

-Parthenocarpy allows the grower to keep insect pests from his crop without chemicals.
+Parthenocarpy allows the grower to keep insect pests from their crop without chemicals.
 This is because no pollinating insect is required for fruit formation so the plants can be covered to prevent the bad insects from attacking the crop.

 In the world of organic production, this is a significant improvement from the use of even organic pesticides and improves crop yield and health.
-Fruits and vegetables are bigger, the growth hormones introduced are natural and the results are easier to achieve and more healthful.
+Fruits and vegetables are bigger, the growth hormones introduced are natural, and the results are easier to achieve and more healthful.